Spen-Zosky/Cline-DevEnv-v1/README.md

 - **ML Evaluator**: Evaluates machine learning models.

 ### API Gateway
-- **API Gateway**: Provides a unified API for all services.
+- **API Gateway**: Provides a unified API for all services, handling routing, authentication, and rate limiting.
+Built with Express.js, it acts as the central entry point for all API requests.

 ### Research Dashboard
-- **Research Dashboard**: Provides a user interface for managing research projects.
+- **Research Dashboard**: A modern React-based web application that provides a user interface for managing research projects, monitoring system health, and controlling all platform components.

 ### Web Generator
 - **Web Generator**: Generates websites and web applications.